dceejay/RedMap/README.md

         "opt":{ "maxZoom":19, "attribution":"&copy; OpenStreetMap" }
     };

+#### To remove base or overlay layers

+To remove several layers, either base layers or overlays, you can pass an array of names as follows.
+This can be useful tidy up the initial selections available to the user layer menu.

+    msg.payload.command.map = {
+        "delete":["Watercolor","Ship Nav","Heatmap"]
+    };

 #### To add a WMS overlay layer - eg US weather radar

 To add an overlay instead of a base layer - specify the `overlay` property instead of the `name`.